The Lie group of automorphisms of a Courant algebroid and the moduli space of generalized metrics: The ILH stratification of the moduli space

 \subsection{A description of generalized isometry groups}

 Following \cite{Bou}, to prove Theorem \ref{theo:Stratification ILH exact case}, we first describe the generalized isometry groups of $E$.
 Denote by $\Pi$ the projection

 Note that $\Diff_{[H]}$, the space of diffeomorphisms that preserve the cohomology class $[H]$ is a strong ILH Lie subgroup of $\bfDiff$ (these two groups share the same Lie algebra, $\bfDiff_{[H]}$ contains the connected component of identity in $\bfDiff$).
-Recall the following, which follows implicitly from Proposition \ref{prop:isotropy ILH exact case}.
+Recall the following, which follows implicitly from Proposition \ref{prop:isotropy ILH exact case} and recalls Proposition \ref{prop:isotropy compact exact case}.

 \begin{lemma} Let $(g,\om)\in\GM$.
 Set $G=\Isom_H(g,\om)$.
 Then $G$, respectively $\Pi(G)$, is a compact Lie subgroup of $\bfGDiff_H$, respectively $\bfDiff_{[H]}$.
 The restriction of $\Pi$ to $G$ is an isomorphism of Lie groups and its inverse reads: